OSGConnect/tutorial-pegasus/README.md

 `wordfreq` is an example application and workflow that can be used to introduce Pegasus tools and concepts.

-The application is available on the OSG Connect login host.
+The application is available on the OSG Access Points.

 This example is using [OSG StashCache](https://derekweitzel.com/2018/09/26/stashcache-by-the-numbers/) for data transfers.
-Credentials are transparant to the end users, so all the workflow has to do is use the `stashcp` command to copy data to and from the OSG Connect Stash instance.
+Credentials are transparant to the end users, so all the workflow has to do is use the `stashcp` command to copy data to and from the OSG Stash instance.

 Additionally, this example uses a custom container to run jobs.
 The container capability is provided by OSG ([Containers - Overivew](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers/)) and